 Automated Payment Processes

 We may use a secure online, real-time payment service provider, allowing customers to pay via a credit or debit card.
 The payment service provider is the data controller of this particular information.
-We do not store, hold, use or process credit/debit card details at any time.
+We do not store or hold credit/debit card details at any time.

 Specific Privacy Information